verrazzano/docs/content/en/docs/releasenotes/_index.md

 ## v1.6.0

 #### Features:
-- Added support for creating OCNE clusters from the Rancher console.
+- Added support for creating OCNE clusters from the console.
 - Added Thanos, which supports high availability and long-term metrics storage on top of Prometheus.
 - Added Fluent Operator, which, if you enable it, allows the use of Fluent Bit for log processing.